Like us on Facebook

 Nonetheless, the Principal Officers convene groups of voluntary members on an as-needed basis whenever issues requiring further consideration, advice or analysis come to the fore.
 They may serve for shorter or longer periods of time, depending on need.
 The consultative benefits this provides has extended to protracted internal debate, initially, on the transition between the earlier fixed Executive Committee structures, to questions of a budgetary planning nature, for instance.

 Secretary Charles Trico

 *ERG (previously GGR) has been in existence for many years now in our community (see the Library section for an archive of photos).
 A substantial number of individuals, many with important public profiles, and others less so, have formed part of our active membership.
 We are proud of each and every one of them.
 Many have wished to be anonymous for a variety of reasons, and we have respected that.
 Others have been publicly involved in the group’s work.
-Committee membership has always been treated with utmost discretion, dealing as ERG does, with oftentimes controversial or delicate questions in our community.
+Membership is by invitation and not subscription-based, and has always been treated with utmost discretion, dealing as ERG does, with oftentimes controversial or delicate questions in our community.
 To this end, it is only for the Principal Officers that public profiles are required.